Prospective Doctoral Students

 • International students must also evidence competence in written and spoken English by submitting a valid IELTS certificate (valid for 2 years from date of test) with an average score of 6.5 (with no element scoring below 6.0); or evidence of successful completion of a Masters degree in the UK; or evidence of successful completion of a non-UK Masters degree taught and assessed in English.

-• Two supportive references
+• Two supporting references.

 Step 2 – Research Interests and Supervision

 We welcome applications for research projects which complement the research interests of the University.
 In the first instance, we would encourage you to take a look at our Research Centre or Knowledge Exchange Centre web pages.
 This will help you identify a Research Centre which matches your own research interests.
-You will be able to browse the Centre's research themes, projects and academic staff profiles to see if any are of interest to your research.
+You will be able to browse the Centre's research themes, projects and academic staff profiles to see if any of these are of interest and relevant to your research.

 If you are proposing your own areas of research (i.e. you are not applying for QMU bursary sponsored research projects), we encourage you to make contact with potential supervisors in order to discuss your research proposal and determine if they would be willing to supervise your project.
 This is particularly important to ensure the availability of facilities and expert supervision.